aleessandrohr/d-bags/README.md

 ## Getting the code

-As a prerequisite, it is necessary to install [NodeJS](https://nodejs.org/en/download/) or [Yarn](https://classic.yarnpkg.com/en/docs/install) in your LTS version.
+As a prerequisite, it is necessary to install [NodeJS](https://nodejs.org/en/download/) or [Yarn](https://classic.yarnpkg.com/en/docs/install) in its LTS version.

 With these applications installed, open the terminal in the folder of your choice.
 Then, run the following commands, in sequence: